aeri/Boreas/README.md

 ><Port_LS>: server port Linda

-* **Mixed Client:** Semi-atuomatic client, asks the user by keyboard a command and randomly selects an operation PN, ReadNote or RN and generates a tuple to work with.
+* **Mixed Client:** Semi-atuomatic client, asks the user by keyboard a command and randomly selects an operation PN, RD or RN and generates a tuple to work with.
 The process is repeated indefinitely.

 ```
 ./clienteMixto <IP_LS> <Port_LS>